microsoft/vscode-docs/docs/runtimes/nodejs.md

 As mentioned in the introduction, VS Code comes with a Node.js debugger installed.
 Let's try debugging our simple application.

-To set a breakpoint in `HelloWorld.js`, put the editor cursor on the first line and press `kb(editor.debug.action.toggleBreakpoint)` or simply click in the editor left gutter.
+To set a breakpoint in `app.js`, put the editor cursor on the first line and press `kb(editor.debug.action.toggleBreakpoint)` or simply click in the editor left gutter next to the line numbers.
 A red circle will appear in the gutter.

 ![app.js breakpoint set](images/nodejs/app-js-breakpoint-set.png)